iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::user::license_file

     A string representing the relative or absolute path to the license file.
+Providing an empty string runs quasardb in evaluation mode.